 i.
 “The cedar gives us the idea of majesty, stability, durableness, and incorruptibility.”
 (Clarke)

 c.
-Those who are planted in the house of the LORD shall flourish in the courts of our God: God’s house, the place of His presence, is the place where the believer is both planted and where they continually live and flourish.
-One might say that it is in the presence of the LORD from beginning to end, and they still bear fruit in old age – even as Moses did (Deuteronomy 34:7).
+Those who are planted in the house of the LORD shall flourish in the courts of our God: God’s house, the place of His presence, is the place where believers are both planted and where they continually live and flourish.
+One might say that they are in the presence of the LORD from beginning to end, and they still bear fruit in old age – even as Moses did (Deuteronomy 34:7).

 i.
 Planted in the house of the LORD: “It is questionable whether there are trees planted in the courts of the Temple; but the psalmist’s thought is that the righteous will surely be found there, and that it is their native soil, in which rooted, they are permanent.”
 (Maclaren)